Sint-Andries: working together towards a climate robust neighbourhood

 - From neighborhood to city: to scale up the experiments in Sint-Andries to the other parts of the city.

-- From experiment to policy: our experiments in the neighbourhood find their way into urban policy.
+- From experiment to policy:our experiments in the neighbourhood should be integrated into urban policy.

 - Networking: working together with other cities (from the European network): eg. Rotterdam and learn from each other.